 More than 750 community foundations operate in urban and rural areas in every state in the United States; currently, more than 570 belong to the Council on Foundations.
 The community foundation model also has taken hold around the world.
 According to the 2010 Community Foundation Global Status Report, there are 1,680 community foundations in 51 countries.
 Forty-six percent exist outside of the United States.
 You can use our Community Foundation Locator to view a list of community foundations in the United States.

-The 2013 Grantmakers Salary Tables provide aggregate information on U.S. foundation and corporate giving program staff salaries and benefits.
-Free to participants and Council members and $159 for nonmembers, the tables compile data on more than 8,000 full-time employees from across the country.
+The 2014 Salary Tables provide aggregate information on staff salaries among U.S. foundations and corporate giving programs.
+The tables compile data on nearly 9,500 full-time employees from across the country, and include information by type of foundation and region.
 Mean, median, range, 25th, and 75th percentiles are provided.

 The Council on Foundations is proud to release two new resources:

 The 2014 Grantmakers Salary Tables is one of the best sources of data on staff compensation at U.S. foundations and corporate giving programs.

 Youth and young adults are engaging with each other and their communities in many different and new ways that affect their philanthropic activities.
 Both formal and informal structures to support youth and young adult philanthropy are now emerging, building on the long tradition of youth philanthropy in the community foundation field.
 Many community philanthropic organizations are working with young people to help them become more engaged with their communities, but are not aware of the innovative work going on in other countries.